Thai script: Central Thai

 Central Thai is a tonal language, and the script gives full information on the tones.
 Tones are realised in the vowels, but indicated in the script by a combination of the class of the initial consonant (high, mid or low), vowel length (long or short), closing consonant (plosive or sonorant, called dead or live) and, if present, one of four tone marks, whose names derive from the names of the digits 1–4 borrowed from Pali or Sanskrit.
 The rules for denoting tones are shown in the following chart:

-Tone type top to bottom: high, rising, mid, falling, low.
-Initial consonant class left to right: low (blue), middle (green), high (red).
-Syllable type: live (empty circle), dead (full circle), dead short (narrow ellipse), dead long (wide ellipse).
+Syllable type: live (unfilled shape), dead (filled shape), dead short (narrow ellipse), dead long (wide ellipse).